FactoryOptic/documentation/content/en/docs2/mapping/map spreadsheet.md

 Any MDR will work as a primary.

-Avoid MDR-2 if possible, as the upate rate is not as fast.
+Avoid MDR-2 if possible, as the update rate is not as fast.

 If you have mixed MDR-3 and MDR-4 in your setup and only mapping iris, best to choose the MDR-4 as your primary to make maximum use of your motor ports.